-Accounts receivable: The allowance for doubtful accounts is based on the Company's assessment of the collectability of customer accounts.
+The allowance for credit losses is based on the Company's assessment of the collectability of customer accounts.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, credit quality, the age of the accounts receivable balances, and current economic conditions that may impact a customer's ability to pay.

-A reconciliation of our allowance for doubtful accounts is found below:
+A reconciliation of our allowance for credit losses is found below:

-(In thousands) 2020
+(In thousands) 2021 2020

-Allowance for doubtful accounts, December 31, 2019 \$ 13,136
+Allowance for credit losses, January 1 \$ 15,822 \$ 13,136

-Bad debt expense 11,624
+Bad debt expense 6,155 11,624

-Write-offs to accounts receivable (9,446)
+Write-offs to accounts receivable (8,163) (9,446)

-Recoveries to accounts receivable 169
+Recoveries to accounts receivable 13 169

-Adjustment to opening retained earnings 53
+Adjustment to opening retained earnings - 53

-Other 286
+Other 157 286

-Allowance for doubtful accounts, December 31, 2020 \$ 15,822
+Allowance for credit losses, December 31 \$ 13,984 \$ 15,822